 From there, fill out the details of your ad on the next page.
-This is where you’ll input all of the creative, so have that at the ready.
-You’ll need your video and the copy, and to set up your call to action button.
+This is where you’ll input all the creative, so have that at the ready.
+You’ll need your video and the copy, and to set up your call-to-action button.

 Then select your placements.
 Choose the Instagram feed or Instagram stories – you can choose both, but that’s generally a bad idea.
 Do not select automatic placements, as it will also put your ad on other Facebook services like Facebook and Messenger.